GROTON -- Seeking a third term on the Board of Selectmen, incumbent Anna Eliot appears to have no intention of resting on her laurels.

 "I think there's a lot more opportunity for business development in town and some of that is being worked on by the Planning Board," continued Eliot.
-"They're working to amend the zoning bylaw to better accommodate different types of neighborhood-based businesses.
-Also, there's a lot of people who want to locate on Main Street and I think more businesses could be placed there."

 Increasing the town's business sector has long been a concern of Eliot's, as it has to the rest of the selectmen, key factors for which have been the underused Prescott Elementary School and Station Avenue.

 "I'd like to see the Prescott School building generate revenue for the town," said Eliot, a member of the Reuse Committee.
 "We just had a survey and people would like to see some mixed use there, including commercial and community uses.
 So I would like to see some of that going on there and work with prospective developers to enable that to happen.
 That's been my goal ultimately, to use the Prescott building to enhance the downtown area.